Mexico Invest Free shortlist

 Broader failure patterns: Mistakes Foreign Buyers Make in Mexico.

-Ejido and informal title: ISR is not your only problem
+What should buyers verify on ejido and informal title: isr is not your only pro?

 These detailed calculations show how proper CFDI documentation versus missing invoices can change ISR liability by tens of thousands of dollars on the same property sale.